tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/03_transfer.rst

 [CELLMATE]_

-    You'd better get it empty soon, or I'll get a hiding!
+    You'd better get it empty soon, or I'll catch a hiding!

     And don't let anybody in there.